Life Is Not Happening To You, But Irrespective Of You: How To Embrace The Process Of Life

 Step Back From The Drama

 “Life is a process.
 We are a process.
-The universe is a process.” — Anne Wilson Shaef
+The universe is a process.” — Anne Wilson Shaef.

 A Tiny Piece In A Puzzle Within A Grander Scheme

 For example, you may be late for an appointment and be held up by traffic.
 You think it’s terrible because you’ll be late for your appointment.
 But what if the delay turns out to be a blessing in disguise?
 What if that delay is re-routing you to a different location to help someone in need?
 Or to discover something you’ve been looking for?
-Or prevent you from being involved in a similar car accident?
+Or prevent you from being involved in a car accident?
 What I’m saying is: you are a tiny piece in a puzzle within a grander scheme, orchestrating itself every moment of the day.
-You are a pawn in a chess game that has millions of pieces simultaneously moving across the board.
+You and I are pawns in a chess game that has millions of pieces simultaneously moving across the board.

 Comments are closed.